 Student must be a resident of St. Johns County

-- Acceptance into a Program of Choice automatically provides an out-of-zone waiver for students to attend a school other than their zoned school.
+- Acceptance into a Program of Interest automatically provides an out-of-zone waiver for students to attend a school other than their zoned school.
 No separate actions need to be taken to receive an out-of-zone waiver.

 - Completed applications must be submitted by the established due dates.